-Cobertura xml report pattern /target/site/cobertura/coverage.xml This is a file name pattern that can be use /target/site/cobertura/cov configured your SCM with multiple mo module root is SCM-specific, and may Cobertura must be configured to gene dules, in w not be the The path hich case it same as the is relative is relative workspace to the mod to the work te root. lule root un less you have Consider only stable builds Include only stable builds, i.e. exclude unstable and failed on es.
-Coverage Metric Targets Conditionals - 🌣 98 4 75 0 75 Lines 🗧 Delete - 🌣 98 - 75 0 75 Methods 🚺 Delete 100 4 80 0 80 Packages Delete 100 4 95 0 95 Add Configure health reporting thresholds.
-For the 🍅 row, leave blank to use the a default v alue (i.e. 80 '
+Cobertura xml report pattern /target/site/cobertura/coverage.xml This is a file name pattern that can be used to locate the cobertura xml report files (for example use /target/site/cobertura/coverage.xml).
+The path is relative to the module root unless configured your SCM with multiple modules, in which case it is relative to the workspace root.
+No module root is SCM-specific, and may not be the same as the workspace root.
+Cobertura must be configured to generate XML reports for this plugin to function. ess you have Consider only stable builds Include only stable builds, i.e e. exclude unsta ble a nd failed ones.
+Coverage Metric Targets Conditionals 🛟 ٠ 98 ф 75 0 75 Lines Delete 98 4 75 0 75 Methods 🗘 Delete \$ 100 4 80 0 80 Packages 🛟 Delete ٠ 100 4 95 0 95 Add Configure health reporting the For the 🔅 row, leave blank For the 🦚 and 🥥 rows, leave to use the defa lue (i.e. 80). default values (i.e. 0).

-Figure 6-13.
+Figure 6.13.
 Configuring the test coverage metrics in Jenkins